microsoft/pxt-calliope/docs/courses/csintro/algorithms/activity.md

 Notes:

 * Tooltips - Hover over any block until a hand icon appears and a small text box will pop up telling you what that block does.
 You can try this now with the ‘on start’ and ‘forever’ blocks.
-Notice that it also shows you the equivalent code in JavaScript.

 >![Blocks tooltips](/static/courses/csintro/algorithms/blocks-tooltips.png)